Omoluwabi

+The Omoluwabi is a cultural concept way of life that's native to the Yoruba people.
+It's used to describe a person of good character.
 The omoluabi concept signifies courage, hard work, humility and respect.
 An omoluabi is a person of honor who believes in hard work, respects the rights of others, and gives to the community in deeds and in action.
 Above all, an omoluwabi is a person of integrity.
-It is also best defined as the act and or art of socio-tolerance in promoting humility, protecting dignity and projecting unity in diversity.